This city is quickly becoming the least affordable place to own a home outside of California

-SAN FRANCISCO (KRON) – A recent Zillow report is predicting several cities will become even less affordable for homeowners within a few short months.
+SAN FRANCISCO, Calif.
+(KRON) – A recent Zillow report is predicting several cities will become even less affordable for homeowners within a few short months.

 The report says Austin, Texas, will become the least affordable major U.S. city by December for homebuyers, if you take all California locations out of the equation.